catamphetamine/react-pages/README.md

   // The "hash" part should also be stripped manually inside `onNavigate` function
   // because someone somewhere someday might make use of those "hashes".
   onNavigate: (url, location) => {}

   // (optional)
+  // Is called as soon as Redux store is created.
+  //
+  // For example, client-side-only applications
+  // may capture this `store` as `window.store`
+  // to call `bindActionCreators()` for all actions (globally).
+  //
+  // onStoreCreated: store => window.store = store
+  //
+  // import { bindActionCreators } from 'redux'
+  // import actionCreators from './actions'
+  // const boundActionCreators = bindActionCreators(actionCreators, window.store.dispatch)
+  // export default boundActionCreators
+  //
+  onStoreCreated: (store) => {}

+  // (optional)
   // Enables/disables Redux development tools.